Devblog artikkel om Agder, nr. 10

 An important consideration concerns digitization.
 Working from home, as I too do, is increasing.
 Information technology, streaming, and artificial intelligence have become important.
 The social and administrative aspects of working from home are formidable, and will only increase.
 The possibilities that digitization represents is the driving force behind this change.
 This alone will change work life fundamentally, in public sector and in private sector, as well as in civil society.

-Instead of just passively waiting for something to happen, on "someone" to take initiatives, we should take decisive action ourselves.
+Instead of passively waiting for something to happen, for "someone" to take an initiative, we should take decisive action ourselves.
 And we should cooperate with stakeholders in public sector and civil society.
 Only in this way will we be able to realize our plans and dreams.
 Some among us have begun to talk together.
 But this has so far largely been restricted to informal talks in lunchrooms, and via phone and email.
 Voluntary work has seen a renaissance.
 We need voluntary work where people cooperate in a more structured way as regards what to do, by whom, in cooperation with whom, and when, in order to reach specific goals.
 I am specifically concerned with Agder's international relations, broadly understood.
-I discussed the term "internationalization" in two articles in Fædrelandsvennen (12 September 2016 and 21 January 2019), partly in connection with "Agderkonferansen" (Note 2).
+I discussed the term "internationalization" in two articles in Fædrelandsvennen (12 September 2016 and 21 January 2019), partly in connection with "Agderkonferansen" (Note 3).
 This term is used primarily in economics and in the private sector.
-A more correct term is "globalization" (Note 3).
+A more correct term is "globalization" (Note 4).

 An important implication of the pandemic is that we isolate ourselves, at individual, regional, and national levels.
 We view globalization as dangerous, as something to be distrusted.
 This is not correct, and such views need to be countered.
 We do not need protectionism.
 We need multilateralism.
 We are all dependent upon each other.
 We need more and not less globalization.